hima-Megahed/Linux-Server-Configuration/README.md

 # Linux-Server-Configuration

-This project is the last part of the `Fullstack Web Development Nanodegree`, it ensures that you have solid foundation in configuring and securing kinux servers and have the experience to deploy applications using apache web server.
+This project is the last part of the `Fullstack Web Development Nanodegree`, it ensures that you have solid foundation in configuring and securing linux servers and have the experience to deploy applications using apache web server.

 ## About